Verdun on the Black Sea:

 By Mike Bennighof, Ph.D.

-The Romanian Army that marched on Odessa in August 1941 did so with confidence born of a significant victory - the “lost province” of Bessarabia had been liberated, and the long-feared Red Army sent on the run.
-Morale would never be higher, and on July 27th the Germans formally requested that the Romanians attack the key commercial port of Odessa.
-Romanian military dictator Ion Antonescu agreed four days later.
+The Romanian Army that marched on Odessa in August 1941 did so with confidence born of a significant victory - the Romanian “lost province” of Bessarabia had been liberated, and the long-feared Red Army sent on the run.
+Morale would never be higher, and on 27 July the Germans formally requested that the Romanians attack the key commercial port of Odessa.
+Romanian dictator Ion Antonescu agreed four days later.

 “I have no conditions,” the Conducator wrote to Adolf Hitler, “and I will consult no one about extending military cooperation into new territory.”

 Romanian troops forced a crossing of the Dnestr River into Soviet Ukraine on 3 August, with the 1st Armored Division following on the night of 5-6 August.
 The next morning Hitler and Antonescu met to map out the extent of Romanian cooperation on the eastern front.
 Romanian forces would be responsible for taking Odessa and securing the region between the Dnestr and Southern Bug rivers.
 Happy to have such an accommodating ally, Hitler traveled to Berdichev in Ukraine where he pinned an Iron Cross on Antonescu.
 On 8 August, the Romanian General Staff issued its Operational Directive 31, calling on 4th Army to take Odessa “on the move.”